 Everyone with phantosmia smells a slightly different scent, but most people experience something that smells:

 - colds and flu

 - nasal polyps

-- some conditions that cause hallucinations, such as schizophrenia, Alzheimer’s disease, and Parkinson’s disease
+- some conditions that affect the nervous system, such as Alzheimer’s disease and Parkinson’s disease

 Also, although fairly benign conditions are usually behind a bad or unusual smell in the nose, it is rarely linked to more systemic or serious health conditions, which may include:

 - diabetes, which may cause a sweet smell